29j2003/de_metro/README.md

 # de_metro
-An upcoming CS2 map featuring the usual design practices of Counter Strike maps.
+An upcoming Counter-Strike 2 map featuring existing design practices of the original Counter-Strike maps.

-map Folder for anything related with the map

-models Folder for specific models that are created for the map
+Available on the steam workshop in its alpha version: https://steamcommunity.com/sharedfiles/filedetails/?id=3338101240